iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > It keeps checking exposures every 2 minutes<br> :date: __2021-04-27 17:39:43__

-> 4-19-2021 due to past security issues app is shown to be no longer listed on device.
-Was able to find the claimed last update in Tools description which shows a date of 12-22-2020.
-Would be nice to eventually see a notice from Play Store that previous apps uninstalled if they have been updated as to consider re-installing again.<br> :date: __2021-04-19 15:37:06__

 > It does not work<br> :date: __2021-04-13 21:23:16__

 > Useless.
 If you have covid you will know by... being sick!<br> :date: __2021-04-13 20:00:19__